Streampunk/kelvinadon/README.md

 # Kelvinadon

-Kelvinadon is a cross-platform streaming library for working with [Material Exchange Format (MXF)](https://en.wikipedia.org/wiki/Material_Exchange_Format) files in [Node.js](https://nodejs.org/en/).
+Kelvinadon is a cross-platform streaming library for working with [Material Exchange Format (MXF)](https://en.wikipedia.org/wiki/Material_Exchange_Format) files or streams in [Node.js](https://nodejs.org/en/).
 Kelvinadon works with [highland.js](http://highlandjs.org/) to provide a means to process MXF data in stream form with back pressure.

 Currently, the library supports reading from MXF streams.
 A means to write essence elements back to MXF streams and files will be provided in the future.